Contact Me

 Communicating Presence UX Strategy

 Note: The below projects are all 10-15 years old at this point.
-I generally wouldn't include projects this old on my site, but I am most interested in design roles these days so I am keeping them public until I have more projects to replace them.
+I generally wouldn't include projects this old on my site, but I am most interested in design roles these days so I am keeping them public until I have more (non-confidential) projects to replace them.

 REPUBLIQUÉ: OMNIVIEW